Competition Rules, Law 18, and “Gotcha” Refereeing

 Over time, this role began to be referred to (no pun intended) as the “referee” (well, maybe a little intended).
 And over time, unfortunately, the need for the referee became greater.
 That the referee is still the person that gets involved (or interferes, as a coach might put it) only as necessary is embedded in the Laws of the Game in concepts such as “trifling offenses”, “advantage”, and “if in the opinion of the referee”.
 This last term, commonly designated IITOOTR, is to give the referee the leeway to NOT get involved when it is appropriate, or get MORE involved when it is necessary.

 Nowhere in the LOTG is a referee directed to be a “Gotcha” referee, calling every trifling offense.
-In fact, Both FIFA directives and USSF Advice to Referees explicitly mention the complementary concepts of interfering with game flow as little as possible and of “Fingerspitzengefühl” (literally: “sensing with one’s fingertips”).
+Traditionally, the Laws and various advice documents explicitly mention the complementary concepts of interfering with game flow as little as possible and of “Fingerspitzengefühl” (literally: “sensing with one’s fingertips”).
 This describes the need for a referee to inform his or her “opinion” by having a feel for that game at that time.

 We also have the obligation to know and apply the Rules of Competition (ROC) for any assignment we choose to accept (whether we agree with them or not, and whether in conflict with the LOTG or not).
 Some ROC may request/require the referee to become more involved than the LOTG might otherwise require.
 This is not uncommon in recreational or developmental programs.
 Instructional refereeing is not described anywhere in the LOTG, but is a very necessary part of helping our youngest players learn the game (and if we are lucky, our newest coaches as well).